storybookjs/react-native/lib/ui/README.md

 ### URL Changes

-We are not using any routing library.
-That's because, we don't want to do routing, but wanted to add some query params and use them.

-Routing logic is implemented in the `src/modules/ui/configs/handle_routing.js` configuration.
+TODO: state we use reach/router customized to query params